 “This is a step in the right direction to correct deficiencies in the plan, so it can actually work,” said Todd Pokrywa, vice president of planning for Lakewood Ranch developer Schroeder-Manatee Ranch.

 In the next 45 to 60 days, Sarasota County planning staff will bring to the commission specific changes to consider.
 Then, the county will schedule a series of public meetings and hearings on those proposed changes.

-Based on meetings with property owners and representatives of Schroeder-Manatee Ranch and Neal Communities, county staff is recommending modifications to 2050, including ones related to fiscal-neutrality conditions, housing-type requirements, density limitations and others.
+Based on meetings with property owners and representatives of SMR and Neal Communities, county staff will recommend modifications to 2050, including ones related to housing-type requirements, density limitations, fiscal-neutrality conditions and others.

-When Sarasota County officials approved their 2050 Plan in 2002, they looked to create urban-style, walkable villages in undeveloped areas of the county, particularly lands east of Interstate 75.
+When Sarasota County officials approved their 2050 Plan in 2002, they wanted to create urban-style, walkable communities in undeveloped areas of the county, particularly lands east of Interstate 75.

 But, more than 10 years later, only one project has been developed — Neal Communities’ Grand Palm development, in Venice.

 The 5,144-home Villages of Lakewood Ranch South, approved 19 months ago, has yet to break ground.
 SMR officials have said the company will not start building the project, until they know it can be completed in its entirety.

 Developers have raised concerns with the plan, saying the restrictions are too specific and need updates and modifications.

 “No one is suggesting changing the goals of 2050,” Pokrywa said.
 “This is about tweaking obstacles, like clustering density and preserving open space, to meet goals we all bought in to.
 Right now, the plan has barriers.”